awslabs/aws-amplify-identity-broker-client/README.md

-# Amplify Identity Broker PKCE client example
+# Amplify Identity Broker client example

 This repository is an example of client website of the [Amplify Identity Broker](https://github.com/awslabs/aws-amplify-identity-broker).